Logo

 Locomotives: PC 4206(E7A)

-Description: ARB.
-Here is a duplicate 35mm color slide by an unidentified photographer that was taken in Altoona, Pennsylvania, during the Summer of 1968.
-Shown here (R to L) are Penn Central Railroad engine #4209 and another unit whose road number is not recorded.
-Both were built by GM-EMD. #4209 is an E-7A built as Pennsylvania Railroad engine number "5849" in August of 1947, rated at 2,000 horsepower, and renumbered "4209" in preparation for the PRR-NYC merger.
-In this context, they're pulling a Westbound passenger train that will soon pull into the Altoona Passenger Station.
-Partially visible in the distance is the 8th Street Bridge in Juniata.
+Description: Altoona Action.
+Here is a duplicate 35mm color slide by an unidentified photographer that was taken in Altoona, Pennsylvania, c.
+1968.
+Shown here (R to L) is Penn Central Railroad engine #4209 and another unit whose road number is not recorded.
+Both were built by GM-EMD. #4209 is an E7A constructed as Pennsylvania Railroad number "5849" in August of 1947, rated at 2,000 horsepower, and renumbered "4209" in preparation for the PRR-NYC merger.
+In this context, they've just passed under Juniata's 8th Street Bridge on their way to the Altoona Passenger Station and points West.
+At the right is position-light signal #2344.

 Location: Altoona(Juniata), PA